MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-an-appointment-that-is-an-all-day-event.md

 ﻿---
-title: 'Create an Appointment That Is an All-Day Event'
+title: Create an appointment that is an all-day event
-TOCTitle: 'Create an Appointment That Is an All-Day Event' ms:assetid: a0d3baeb-6ed5-41b6-bef5-d6c1bb56fee3 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184629(v=office.15)
+TOCTitle: Create an appointment that is an all-day event ms:assetid: a0d3baeb-6ed5-41b6-bef5-d6c1bb56fee3 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184629(v=office.15)
 ms:contentKeyID: 55119806